McMaster, Smith suspend campaigns for SC governor as Florence approaches

-COLUMBIA — South Carolina Gov. Henry McMaster and his Democratic challenger, state Rep. James Smith, suspended their campaigns Monday until further notice as the state continued preparations for Hurricane Florence.
+COLUMBIA — Gov. Henry McMaster and his Democratic challenger, state Rep. James Smith, suspended their campaigns Monday until further notice as the state continued preparations for Hurricane Florence.

 "The governor is focused on preparing the state for the possible impact of this hurricane, and we encourage all South Carolinians to take the appropriate steps to stay safe," McMaster campaign spokeswoman Caroline Anderegg said.

-In a Monday afternoon news conference, McMaster is set to order evacuations along South Carolina's entire 187-mile coastline starting at noon Tuesday.
+In a Monday afternoon news conference, McMaster ordered evacuations along South Carolina's entire 187-mile coastline starting at noon Tuesday.

-“This is a time to help our friends and neighbors get ready for this potential disaster any way we can, not for politics,” said Smith.
+“This is a time to help our friends and neighbors get ready for this potential disaster any way we can, not for politics,” Smith said.
 “We urge each and every South Carolinian to take appropriate measures to stay safe.”

 The impending hurricane promises to disrupt the traditional trajectory of the governor's race, which usually tends to pick up steam after Labor Day.
 It also offers a high-profile test of McMaster's leadership under pressure as he navigates the second hurricane that has threatened South Carolina in his two years on the job.